Best USDT Lending Platforms

 • Lending USDT typically results in a very solid return, especially considering that demand for stablecoin lending stays high.

-• There are some risks associated with stablecoin lending, though, like loan defaults and market crashes, which we saw with TerraUSD recently.
+• There are some risks associated with stablecoin lending, though, like loan defaults and market crashes, which we saw with TerraUSD in 2022.

 Earn Interest On Your Tether By Lending USDT

-That said, there are still tons of other stablecoins that have less likelihood of volatility, including USDT or Tether tokens.
-Like Terra, USDT is a stablecoin, but unlike Terra, the recent USDT volatility, which occurred when it dropped to $0.95 from $1.00, was brief and unexpected — and it occurred as a direct result of the drop in Terra’s value.
-If you’re holding USDT, you may have questions about what you should do with your assets, especially if you want to earn passive income on the tokens you’re holding.
+If you’re holding USDT, you may have questions about what you should do with your funds, especially if you want to earn passive income on the tokens you’re holding.
 Well, the good news is that USDT lending can be a lucrative and relatively safe path to earn on your tokens.
 Here’s what you need to know.

 What Is USDT Lending?